JennDahm/KerbalSorter/README.md

 ## To-Do

-* Add sorting by number of flights.
-* Determine original order for assigned kerbals.
 * Figure out how to change default crew auto-assignment.
 * Add fly-in and fly-out animations for the sorting buttons on expansion and collapse?